Axonix Tools

 </picture>

 This way, a modern Chrome browser gets the tiny AVIF, an older Safari gets WebP, and a truly ancient browser gets the JPG.
-Everyone sees the image; everyone gets the best experience their device allows.
+Everyone sees the image; everyone gets the high-performing experience their device allows.

 What About Animated Images?